wh173-c47/falcon512-js/README.md

 > Efficient Falcon-512 post-quantum safe digital signature algorithm commonJS lib using WebAssembly.

 This library wraps the original Falcon-512 C implementation compiled to WebAssembly via Emscripten.
-It exposes a simple Node.js class interface to sign and verify data using Falcon512.
+It exposes a simple Node.js class interface to sign and verify data using Falcon512 (compressed sig type).

 ---